When Jordan and I bought our home, I really felt like we had researched everything.

 This is probably obvious and almost everyone will mention this when you tell them you’re ready to buy a home.
 There’s a good reason for this: it’s true.

 Jordan and I will probably be 80 years old talking about the home that got away.
 We decided that we were ready to buy a house.
 We woke up one morning and decided to casually visit a few open houses.
 We walked in and found “it”.
 The house.
 It ticked all of our boxes – it was perfect.
 The only problem?
-They were accepting offers until the next day.
+They were only accepting offers for 24 more hours.

 We attempted to scramble to get pre-approval, find a real estate agent, and make an offer in the span of 24 hours.
 Spoiler: it didn’t happen.